doersino/nyum/_recipes/dehli_potato_pancakes_with_indian_spiced_sour_cream.md

 >
 > Add the coriander powder, turmeric powder, and garam masala to the bowl, stirring to incorporate it into the potatoes.
 >
-> Add one tbsp` of white flour and stir
+> Add one tbsp` white flour and stir
 >
-> Melt 2 tbsp`s of butter in non-stick pan or cast-iron skillet.
+> Melt 2 tbsps of butter in non-stick pan or cast-iron skillet.
 >
 > Form potatoes into balls and squeeze out any extra liquid.
 Form into flattened patties about 3 inches across and place into pan.
 >
 > Cook over medium high heat until crispy and golden brown.
 About 4-5 minutes each side.
 >
-> Combine a half a cup of sour cream with turmeric, garam masala, and chili powder until mixed thoroughly. \\
+> Combine a half a cup of sour cream with turmeric, garam masala, and chili powder until mixed thoroughly.